kliewUS/Todollo/README.md

 ## Introduction

 Todollo is based on the site, Trello.
 This site clone offers tools to assist in project management and allows users to streamline their workflows by creating boards, lists, and cards.
+Additionally, labels and comments can added onto cards for additional feedback.

 ## Technologies used